JetBrains/teamcity-search-ql/README.md

 ----------------------------

 This plugin is used to search for objects in teamcity project tree.
-Plugin is only available for system administrator and project admins in the `Search` tab in the adminstration menu.
+Plugin is only available for system administrator and project admins in the `Search` tab in the administration menu.
 You can search 4 types of objects for now: projects, build configurations, build configuration templates and vcs roots.